valera-yakovenko/django-nginx-uwsgi-postgresql/README.md

 django-admin.py startproject django_hello_page ~/django-project
 ```

 Now we need to change 2 blocks in settings.py of our django project.
-There are that blocks ALLOWED_HOSTS and DATABASES.
+That blocks are ALLOWED_HOSTS and DATABASES.

 In ALLOWED_HOSTS we need to add the IP-addresses or domain names associated with your Django server.
 We will use localhost and our dns name, because going to use nginx as proxy-server